 In the upper left corner edit the name of the selected region.
 (You may also right-click on the mouse when the cells have been selected and select the Define Name option.)
 The region name cannot have any spaces.
 These regions can later be modified in Excel from the Formulas tab> Defined Names> Name Manager.

-Examples of multi-page Stickies can be seen within these Sample Files: ISB-Multi-Page_Spec.xls and ISB-Multi-page_Revisions-Fixed_Length.xlsx.
+Examples of multi-page Stickies can be seen within these Ideate Sticky Sample Files for Revit Modeling: ISB-Multi-Page_Spec.xls and ISB-Multi-page_Revisions-Fixed_Length.xlsx.

 Ideate Sticky will utilize Excel’s ability to include certain rows with every region or Print Area defined.
 This is very useful when dealing with long documents.
 To access this Excel function, go to the Page Setup tool and within the Sheet tab, specify a range such as $1:$5, to ensure that every page always includes these (5) rows.